-As well as providing consultation and compliance documentation, we can also collaborate with you.
-Together, we can develop unique food safe formulations to meet specific standards that require additional testing, inspection, and certification.
+As well as providing consultation and material compliance documentation, we can also collaborate with you.
+Together, we can develop unique food safe formulations to meet specific food safety standards that require additional testing, inspection, and certification.

 Overview of the most common Regulatory Framework